 Dr Adam Guy

-I am currently beginning work on a new project that proposes to historicize contemporary platforms such as Amazon, Facebook, and Youtube through a comparison with the publishing industry of the twentieth century.
-This project takes on a variety of themes, such as the publishing industry and the emergence of the data industry, the development and regulation of supranational publishing markets, the literary oeuvre as appreciating asset, and literary labour and industrial relations in publishing.
-As scoping exercises for this project I ran an experimental book club about privacy and the data of digital literary reading, and I am working on an article that explores midcentury debates on whether the money earned from published literary works constitutes income earned from labour or from an asset.
+I am currently making steps towards work on a large-scale project that proposes to historicize contemporary platforms such as Amazon, Facebook, and Youtube through a comparison with the publishing industry of the twentieth century.
+This project would take on a variety of themes, such as the publishing industry and the emergence of the data industry, the development and regulation of supranational publishing markets, the literary oeuvre as appreciating asset, and literary labour and industrial relations in publishing.
+As scoping exercises for this project I have been exploring the more recent reading and writing cultures that have emerged with platformization, running a reading group centred on questions of privacy and the data of digital reading, and, with members of that group, co-writing an experimental article on reading using the Amazon Kindle app; extending some of the ideas about the 'data subject' that emerged from the latter article, I am currently working on a further article about tech memoir and its uncertain negotiations with the discourse on digital rights.

-I also maintain a long-term interest in the modernist writer Dorothy Richardson.
+I maintain a long-term interest in the modernist writer Dorothy Richardson (1873-1957).
 My work on Richardson takes in scholarly publications, editorial work, and public engagement.
 I am a member of the editorial boards of Pilgrimages: The Journal of Dorothy Richardson Studies, and of the Oxford Editions of Richardson's fiction and letters, the first volume of which was published in 2020.
-I am the editor of the Oxford edition of Interim and Deadlock - the fifth and sixth novels of Richardson's novel-sequence Pilgrimage - which is due for publication in 2024.
+I am the editor of the Oxford edition of Interim and Deadlock - the fifth and sixth novels of Richardson's novel-sequence Pilgrimage - which is due for publication in 2025.

 PUBLICATIONS